isotopp/isotopp.github.io/content/posts/2023-01-25-mastodon-interaction-counters.md

 Two users on two different servers, isotopp\@chaos.social, and GamingonLinux\@mastodon.social, subscribe to SirSquid\@toot.io.
 The server toot.io is notified of this, and will deliver new posts from SirSquid to these two remote servers.
-Old articles from SirSquid do not exist on either remote server, then will not be backlogged.
+Old articles from SirSquid do not exist on either remote server, they will not be backlogged.

 When SirSquid now posts a new article, the following happens because of the subscription: